 It is notable that the FZ2500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic FZ2500 Manual.
+Further information on the features and operation of the E-M10 III and FZ2500 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic FZ2500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.